It’s such an exciting time! No matter how young or old your kids are, summer just seems full of endless possibilities.

 School is out, vacations are happening and schedules are way more lax than usual.

-That’s why it’s super important to have plenty of cheap and easy summer activities on hand for your kids.
+That’s why it’s super important to have plenty of cheap and easy summer activities for kids on hand for your kids.
 Because even though it’s an exciting time of year and there are so many possibilities.
 The big quantities of unfilled time can be daunting.

 Sometimes leaving you wondering “how do I entertain my kids in the summer?”
 Well, I got you boo boo.